 If your Illinois driver’s license is suspended or revoked, the Illinois Secretary of State will mail you the notice of revocation or notice of suspension to the address listed on your license.
 The notice shows the traffic offense causing the license suspension or revocation and the effective date of the legal action taken by the Secretary of State.
 Notices of driver’s license suspension also include an end date.
 Notices of license revocation are for a minimum time period of one year and won’t end until you complete the court hearing process via the Secretary of State.

 Contact Our Cook County Lawyers Today For Help With Your Traffic Points!

 Apart from a driver’s license suspension or revocation, another serious consequence of a traffic conviction that accrues points to your driver record is that your auto insurance rates increase every time you receive a point.
 The insurance providers believe that the more driver’s license points you have, the more likely you’re to be involved in a car accident and so they cover their risk by increasing your insurance rates.

-At Illinois Traffic Lawyers, we’ll negotiate a reduction in charges to any traffic offense which would add points to your driver record upon conviction.
+At Chicago Traffic Lawyers, we’ll negotiate a reduction in charges for any traffic offense which would add points to your driver record upon conviction.
 Our Chicago traffic defense attorneys will petition the court to place you under court supervision, which will cause the dismissal of your traffic ticket.
 Further, our criminal defense team will employ other defenses on your behalf to prevent you from suffering the severe consequences of a driver’s license suspension.
 To schedule a no-cost initial consultation, contact our criminal defense law firm today at (708) 465-1040, or chat with us online to learn how we can help.